 The accuracy of the trained model was calculated using DPhi's test dataset, and both experiments were conducted in the same environment.
 While our proposed model used the highest number of parameters, the Xception model delivered the best performance (72.2%) compared with the models used in other studies or the lightweight models.
 The modified model used approximately 2.5 times more parameters than the previous model, but demonstrated a significant improvement in accuracy of 79%, which was increased by 7%.

-Fig. 6.
-Xception Validation data result, at Kaggle 2018 dataset
+Figure 6: Xception validation data result, at Kaggle 2018 dataset

-Fig. 7.
-Improved Xception Validation data result, at Kaggle 2018 dataset
+Figure 7: Improved Xception validation data result, at Kaggle 2018 dataset

-Table.
-3. Accuracy result
+Table 3: Accuracy result